OwlDarlyn/flutter-gus-bandera/README.md

 # flutter_gus_bandera

 A new Flutter project.
-Design of a mobile application for launching a banderogus.
+A mobile application for launching a banderogus.

 The design was taken from the [GoIT UI/UX marathon.](https://uxuidesign.m.goit.global/ua/start/) All rights to the design belong to the GoIT.